9 Heart-Healthy Foods to Incorporate into Your Diet

 2. Leafy Greens

-In a study4 with 16 people, consuming pinto beans lowered the number of blood triglycerides and LDL cholesterol levels.
+In a study4 of 16 people, consuming pinto beans helped lower blood triglycerides and LDL cholesterol levels.
 Beans have also been linked with normal blood pressure, which may help reduce heart health risks.

 5. Dark Chocolate

 Almonds and walnuts are rich in nutrients that are linked with healthier hearts.
-Walnuts are high in fiber, copper, magnesium, and manganese.
-They may be able to reduce oxidative stress and inflammation in the cardiac system.
+Walnuts are high in fiber, copper, magnesium, and manganese, which may help reduce oxidative stress and inflammation in the cardiac system.

 One study6 showed a connection between hemp seeds and reduced levels of cardiac inflammation, thanks to a mineral called arginine.
 Another showed a link between flax seeds and lowered blood pressure.